Greek Grammar: The Basics

 3. Gender -- Each Greek noun has been labeled either masculine, feminine or neuter.

-This information is helpful when you are trying to decide which words go together.
+This information is helpful when you are trying to decide which words in a sentence are connected to each other.

 When you do that, you will have the following information: